muellerflorian/corona-fish/workflows/probe_design/probe-design-overview.md

 #### Build local database from downloaded fasta sequences

-FASTA files for different viruses/pathogens/beta-coronaviruses are provided.
+FASTA files for different viruses/pathogens/beta-coronaviruses are provided. blast data-base has to be build for each new local installation.

+Build commands are listed in `data\genomes\info.md`

-The general command is `makeblastdb -in beta-corona.fasta -dbtype nucl -title beta-corona -max_file_sz 500000 -parse_seqids`
+The **general command** is `makeblastdb -in beta-corona.fasta -dbtype nucl -title beta-corona -max_file_sz 500000 -parse_seqids`

 - The `-parse_seqids` option is required to keep the original sequence identifiers.
 - The `-max_file_sz` option helps to avoid an error under windows?